 The Museums Passport is valid for general admission over 3 consecutive days starting from the day of your first visit.
 Available for $35, it is valid for 3 visits to museums of your choice among the 7 participating national museums presented on this website.
-Each accompanying child (age 17 and under) receives a 30% discount on general admission.
-Questions?
-Contact 1-844-878-8333.
+Each accompanying child (age 17 and under) receives a minimum 30% discount on general admission (see museum details below).

 This fresh-air experience awakens your senses as you discover the world of agriculture and food!
 Visit the animal barns and explore the captivating exhibitions.
 Learn about the ingenuity of Canadian plant researchers in the museum’s Canola!
 Seeds of Innovation exhibition, and feed your mind and imagination in Food Preservation: The Science You Eat.
 See renewable energy in action in the Discovery Park and explore Tractors – where you can even climb inside a farmer’s “office in the field.”
 Free admission for kids 2 and under.

 Spread your wings and explore the world of air and space travel at the Canada Aviation and Space Museum!
 Explore the history of aviation through one of the world’s finest collections of military and civilian aircraft.
 Visit the main exhibition hall and follow the story of human flight, from the early days of aviation to the Jet Age.
 Learn what daily life is like for an astronaut on the International Space Station in the Life in Orbit exhibition, and see one of the country’s most famous technological achievements up close in the Legacy of the Canadarm.
 Free admission for kids 2 and under.